Union Jack flag icon Canada flag Canada Ireland flag Ireland

 The insider

 Tech-savvy children can also pose a threat to schools.
-In cyber terms, ‘the insider’ is possibly the most difficult threat to defend against as they already have access to your systems.
+In cyber terms, ‘the insider’ is possibly the most difficult threat to defend against, as they already have access to your systems.

-Famously in 2014, several pupils used a keylogger to hack the system and change their grades.
+In 2014, several pupils used a keylogger to hack the system and change their grades.
 Keyloggers can come in the form of software or hardware and record input from the user’s keyboard.
 Passwords and other information can then be extracted and used, in this case, to change grades.

 Data breach